Federal Court Reporting Program

 The court reporters and transcribers may charge and collect fees for transcripts requested by the parties, including the United States.
 The fee schedule should be posted prominently in the district court clerk’s office or available on a court’s web site.
-When a transcript is ordered, the first party to order it pays the original transcript rate, and subsequent requesters pay a copy rate (see Maximum Transcript Rates).
+When a transcript is ordered, the first party to order it pays the original transcript rate, and subsequent requesters pay a copy rate (see Maximum Per Page Transcript Rates).
 When a court reporter or transcriber delivers the original transcript to the ordering party, the court reporter or transcriber is also required to file a certified electronic copy to the clerk of court.

 The Judicial Conference has made it explicit that official court reporters may charge only copy fees for transcripts provided to parties when the original transcript was produced at the request of a judge.